Rich Human Feedback for Text-to-Image Generation: Experimental details

 \paragraph{Hyperparameters} The main model components consist of a ViT B16 encoder for image encoding, a T5 base encoder for mixing image and text tokens, and three predictors for score, heatmap, and text misalignment, respectively.
 The ViT B16 encoder uses a 16x16 patch size, 12 layers with 12 heads with a hidden dimension of 768, wherein the MLP has a hidden dimension of 3072.
 The T5 base encoder uses 12 layers with 12 heads with a hidden dimension of 768, wherein the MLP has a hidden dimension of 2048.
 The score predictor consists of four convolutional layers with layer norm and ReLU activation, and the filter size, kernel size, and strides are $[768, 384, 128, 64], [2, 2, 2, 2], [1, 1, 1, 1]$, respectively.
 Three dense layers of output sizes 2048, 1024, and 1, respectively, are used to generate a scalar with ReLU activation for the first two layers and sigmoid for the last.
 The heatmap predictor consists of two convolution layers with filter size, kernel size, and stride as $[768, 384], [3, 3], [1, 1]$, respectively.
 It then uses four de-convolution layers to up-sample to the required output size, with the filter size, kernel size, and stride as $[768, 384, 384, 192], [3, 3, 3, 3], [2, 2, 2, 2]$, respectively.
 Each de-convolution layer is with two read-out convolution layers of kernel size 3 and stride 1.
 Layer norm and ReLU are used for each layer.
 In the end, two read-out convolution layers and a final sigmoid activation are used to generate the heatmap prediction.
 The text predictor is implemented using a T5 base decoder with 12 layers of 12 heads, MLP dimension 2048, and hidden dimension 768.
 The output token length is 64.

 We train the model on the datasets with a batch size of 256 for 20K iterations.
 We utilize the AdamW optimizer with a base learning rate of 0.015.
 We linearly increase the learning rate from 0 to the base learning rate in the first 2000 iterations, and then decrease the learning rate with a reciprocal square root scheduler w.r.t the number of iterations.
+We trained the model using 64 Google Cloud TPU v3 chips.

 \paragraph{Image augmentations} For each image, we randomly crop it by sampling a bounding box with 80\%-100\% width and 80\%-100\% height.
 The cropping is applied by 50\% chance and otherwise the original image is used.
 Note that we also crop the corresponding part of the implausibility heatmap and misalignment heatmap to match the cropped image.
 We then create an augmented version of the image by applying several random augmentations including random brightness (max delta 0.05), random contrast (random contrast factor between 0.8 and 1), random hue (max delta 0.025), random saturation (random saturation factor between 0.8 and 1) and random jpeg noise (jpeg quality between 70 and 100).
 By 10\% chance the augmented version is used instead of the original image.
 We convert the image to grayscale by 10\% probability as the final image.